Overview of collective bargaining in Canada - 2015

 Public sector wage increases

-Among the territories, only one agreement was settled: the Government of Nunavut and its 710 public-sector employees agreed upon a wage adjustment of 1.7%.
+In the territories, one major agreement was settled, between the Government of Yukon and its 800 teaching staff, who agreed to an average wage adjustment of 1.7%.

 Private sector wage increases